-It seems so obvious, but until recently the most efficient use of biogas, on the farm to provide the fuel to power the farm vehicles which devour the most fuel on the farm, was simply not done.
-Tractors which ran on biogas had not been developed as an off the shelf item, and it was only in the summer of 2012, at the AD and Biogas (Now Bioenergy) Exhibition that the first biogas tractor was placed on public view*.
+It’s the most efficient use of biogas, on the farm to provide the fuel to power the farm vehicles which frequently devour the most fuel on the farm.
+It was only in the summer of 2012, at the AD and Biogas (Now Bioenergy) Exhibition that the first biogas/ renewable methane fuelled tractor in production was placed on public view*.

 Worthy though biogas powered buses and transport fleets are, when biogas is produced on-farm, the carbon footprint will be far less for farms that power their own tractors using their own fuel.